zoedanielle/zoedanielle.github.io/resume.md

 ## Talks & Presentations
 `Fall 2023`
-__Temporal dynamics of peri-microsaccadic modulations in the foveola__, Graduate Research Day
+__Temporal dynamics of peri-microsaccadic modulations in the foveola__, Arts Science & Engineering Graduate Research Day

 `Spring 2023`
 __The influence of microsaccades on foveal perception__, Department of Brain and Cognitive Science